farminf/pannellum-react/README.md

 > **Note:** `Tours` component currently is not supported but is WIP.
 > **Note:** For having video tours, there is the custum hotspot which can implement the video scene changing using `handleClick`.
 In fact in can be the tour for videos and photos.
 > **Note:** You can also create your tour with custom hotspot, by changing the image dynamically.
+> **Note:** If you manage the props by state, you can update the component smoothly (example: updating yaw, pitch or hfov won't re-render the image and it will dynamically update)

 ## Demo